 What to see in Kos

-History buffs will enjoy a day trip to the dramatic and beautiful Patmos, the island where the exiled St John the Evangelist wrote the Biblical Book of Revelations.
-Asclepieion, south of Kos Town, was the sacred healing temple where the physician Hippocrates is said to have taught students.
-The hot sulphur springs at Agia Irini or the hot sea water pools at Agios Fokos are also worth a visit to take a therapeutic dip.
+Along with sun-drenched beaches, Kos offers visitors some wonderful sightseeing opportunities.
+History buffs will enjoy a day trip to Patmos, the dramatically beautiful island where John the Apostle wrote the Book of Revelations.
+The sacred healing temple of Asclepieion is another must-see.
+Located south of Kos Town, it's reputedly where the physician Hippocrates taught his students.
+Agia Irini's hot sulphur springs and Agios Fokos' hot sea water pools are also worth visiting for a therapeutic dip.

 The Castle of the Knights of the Order of Saint John is situated at the entrance of Kos harbour and is an amazing place…